mbp-lab/sose23_xai_ac/README.md

 ### (Optional) Intro to ML Notebook

 As an example, you can also familiarize yourself with the Notebook we will use in our first lecture: `intro_ml.ipynb`

+## Notebook 1
+To get started with Notebook 1:

+**Note:** these instructions assume you've previously cloned the repository and set up your python environment per the above instructions.
+If not, return to the beginning of the README and follow the installation instructions.

+1. Update your local repository with `git pull`
+2. Activate your conda env (if not already activated): `conda activate sose23_xai_ac`
+3. Update your conda env with the latest python packages: `pip install -r requirements.txt`
+4. Download necessary models from LernraumPlus, section [Practical Notebook I](https://lernraumplus.uni-bielefeld.de/course/view.php?id=16651&section=6).
+    - Extract files to the `models` folder in your local repository
+5. Launch Jupyter Lab: ```jupyter lab```
+6. Open the notebook called `notebooks/1. simplification_attribution.ipynb`
+7. Follow the instructions in the notebook